christopher5106/christopher5106.github.io/_posts/2015-10-19-create-an-object-detector.markdown

     git clone https://github.com/mrnugget/opencv-haar-classifier-training.git

-and to create a executable `extract` to create training windows, positive as well as negative ones :
+and to create an executable `extract` to create training windows, positive as well as negative ones :

     ./extract input.csv 100 20